 However, the biggest surprise is the single’s B-side, a cover of NSYNC’s ‘Bye Bye Bye’ which affirms the suspicion that Daniel Graves is indeed the love child of Justin Timberlake and Marilyn Manson!
 Featuring Nikki Misery from alternative metallers NEW YEAR’S DAY on guitar, the tune is slowed down to stark ballad with Graves showcasing a natural emotive singing voice not that far off Darren Hayes from SAVAGE GARDEN.

-Preparing for an upcoming tour of Germany and Russia, Daniel Graves kindly took time out to chat with The Electricity Club about how his singles only is progressing and working with other artists from its resultant artistic freedom…
+Preparing for an upcoming tour of Germany and Russia, Daniel Graves kindly took time out to chat about how his singles only policy is progressing and working with other artists from its resultant artistic freedom…

 When the band went 100% independent at the end of 2015, I learned very quickly that an artist’s success is almost entirely dependent on themselves.
 Labels and managers are there to provide funding and logistical support, but beyond that, everything is up to the artist.
 EVERYTHING.

 That gave me a new appreciation for the work my previous colleagues did on my behalf.
 I’m sure I made the right move, but having done the work myself, I appreciate those guys so much more than I ever did.

 ‘Rhythm + Control’ was a triumph and ELECTRICITYCLUB.CO.UK particularly loved the ‘Electro Version’… a cross between Darren Hayes, Britney Spears and Marilyn Manson we said… what was the genesis of the song?